Hedgr/website_data_repo/README.md

 # website_data_repo

-this is literally just a repo for big files
+this is literally just a repo for big files to circumvent the 1gb total upload limit of neocities